 OCTOBER 13: 10:30 AM - 1:30 PM: The Clubhouse at Woodbridge Lake, Goshen

 Mothers, daughters, partners, friends, and sisters are invited to celebrate 25 years of gifts and grants through the Women’s Fund at Connecticut Community Foundation, as well as the successful first year of the Women’s Giving Circle.
 Enjoy brunch and a dynamic program featuring Karla Fortunato, president of the Connecticut Council for Philanthropy, in the scenic Litchfield Hills.
 Purchase tickets by October 3.

 OCTOBER 13: Grace Farms, New Canaan

-Grace Farms Foundation's 13th Annual Benefit features fall vistas, seated dinner in the Court, a new work by a Pulitzer Prize-winning composer, and dancing.
-The benefit funds the Grace Farms Foundation Public Fund to keep Grace Farms and its programs accessible to all.
+Grace Farms Foundation's 13th Annual Benefit features fall vistas, seated dinner in the Court, live performance by the Pulitzer Prize-winning composer Caroline Shaw, and dancing.
+The benefit funds the Grace Farms Fund to keep Grace Farms and its programs publicly accessible.